-The Company's platform technology (holography, lithography and medical wireless sensing) is being used to develop potentially transformative and innovative products for; aerospace and defence, automotive, energy, healthcare, consumer electronics, and data transmission.
+The Company's platform technology (holography, lithography and medical wireless sensing) is being used to develop potentially transformative and innovative products for: aerospace and defence, automotive, energy, healthcare, consumer electronics, and data transmission.
 The Company has many product concepts currently in different stages of development with multiple customers in diverse market verticals.
-The Company's business model is to co-develop innovative products or applications with industry leaders that add value, with the objective of enabling the Company to understand market dynamics and ensure the relevance and need for the Company's products.
+The Company's business model is to co-develop innovative products or applications with industry leaders that add value.
+This approach enables the Company to understand market dynamics and ensure the relevance and need for the Company's products.